FTSE 100 gains as miners, strong earnings support | Business

 - United Kingdom

-London's FTSE 100 rose on Wednesday, led by mining and oil giants following a global rally in risky assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury's also aided the mood.
+London's FTSE 100 ended higher on Wednesday, led by mining and oil giants following a global rally in risk assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury's also aided the mood.

 "It's a relief to see the group target a more specific market, and this approach could certainly help in an inflationary environment as incomes don't stretch as far."
-The domestically focussed mid-cap index rose 0.3%, led by a 6.7% gain in homewares retailer Dunelm after it said it expected its full-year profit to be "materially ahead" of market expectations.
+The domestically focused mid-cap index advanced 0.1%, with homeware retailer Dunelm up 5.1% among the top gainers after it said it expected its full-year profit to be "materially ahead" of market expectations.

-The FTSE 100 has gained about 2% so far this year, outperforming the wider European stock aggregate which is down 0.8%.
+The FTSE 100 has gained about 1.5% so far this year, outperforming the wider European stock aggregate, which is down 1%.
 A heavy presence of banking shares, which have surged this year as investors ramp up rate hike expectations, has helped the index's outperformance.
-Among other earning updates, recruiter PageGroup rose 1% after it lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages.
+Among other earnings updates, recruiter PageGroup lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages, however its shares ended 0.6% down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)